orientier/drupal-brandfolder/js/brandfolder-browser/README.md

 npm run build
 ```

-To watch files and rebuild when the files are modified, run the following command in a separate shell:
+To watch files and rebuild when the files are modified, run the following command:

 ```bash
 npm run build:watch